wso2/docs-is/en/docs/guides/adaptive-auth/user-store-based-adaptive-auth.md

     !!! info
         Note that Alex is successfully logged in to the application after going through only the basic authentication step.

-3. Log out from the application and login using Kim's credentials.
+3. Log out from the application and log in using Kim's credentials.

     !!! info
-        Note that Kim is prompted for a second step of authentication (i.e., TOTP) since she belongs to the userstore domain `EMPLOYEES` which is within the list of user stores which should be stepped up.
+        Note that Kim is prompted for the second step of authentication (i.e., TOTP) since she belongs to the user store domain `EMPLOYEES`, which is within the list of user stores that should be stepped up.

 4. Enter the TOTP code and click **Sign In**.